 These three factors play a huge part in the balance training techniques I teach my patients.

-Take a look at how I use repetition, speed, and resistance with balance training.
+Let’s take a look at how repetition, speed, and resistance each influence your balance.

 Repetition: Key to Better Balance

-When you want to improve your strength, you need to exercise beyond one repetition.
-It’s common sense that building muscle takes time and consistency.
+Building muscle takes time and consistency, so when you want to improve your strength, you must exercise beyond one repetition.

-Building better balance also requires you to be consistent in your training, and repetition has been proven to be a major factor for balance improvement.
+Likewise, building better balance requires you to be consistent in your training.
+Research shows that repetition is a major factor in improving balance.

-A recent study showed that high repetition, low resistance training was effective in improving balance among people age 55+.
-This is really promising because it means the average person can see improvements in balance without heavy weights or intimidating gym equipment.
+A recent study showed that high-repetition, low-resistance training was effective in improving balance among people age 55+.
+This finding is really promising, because it means the average person can improve their balance without heavy weights or intimidating gym equipment.